shwina/still-magic/_en/branches.md

 This lesson introduces a few working practices that will help you do these things.
 Along the way, it shows you how to use some of Git's more advanced capabilities.
-As with everything involving Git, the syntax for commands is more complicated than it needs to be [Pere2013,Pere2016](#BIB), but if used carefully, they can make you much more productive.
+As with everything involving Git, the syntax for commands is more complicated than it needs to be {% include cite key="Pere2013,Pere2016" %}, but if used carefully, they can make you much more productive.